 The European Parliament is a quintessentially EU product.
 It is meant to represent more than 500 million citizens.
 It is unique in the sense that it is the world’s only democratically elected international institution, and it is involved in some of the most important policies of the continental bloc.
 And yet, only four in 10 Europeans voted in the recent elections for the parliament, and the number is expected to decline again this year.
 More important, opinion polls show that most Europeans do not really understand what the European Parliament is and how it works.

 The European Parliament is made up of representatives from the 28 members of the European Union, who are elected for five-year terms.
 Countries are awarded seats in the parliament depending on their population.
-As in many EU institutions, power and influence are unevenly distributed: eight countries (Germany, France, Italy, the United Kingdom, Spain, the Netherlands, Poland and Romania) account for more than three-quarters of the electorate and for around two-thirds of the seats.
+As in many EU institutions, power and influence are unevenly distributed: eight countries (Germany, France, Italy, the United Kingdom, Spain, the Netherlands, Poland, and Romania) account for more than three-quarters of the electorate and for around two-thirds of the seats.
 These are the key countries to watch during elections.
-The exact formula for awarding seats and the maximum and minimum number of seats that a country is allowed to have are long-standing subjects of negotiations between member states, sometimes leading to friction.
+The exact formula for awarding seats and the maximum and a minimum number of seats that a country is allowed to have are long-standing subjects of negotiations between member states, sometimes leading to friction.

 The European Parliament’s evolution from a consulting assembly to a supranational chamber with significant legislative powers highlights the extent of EU members’ concerns about the democratic legitimacy of the continental bloc.
 After the May 22-25 election, the European Parliament will face three significant challenges: an electorate that is uninterested in the continental body, the onslaught of Euroskeptical parties wanting to weaken the European Union from within and national governments that will resist EU attempts to deepen continental integration.